zhenghualiu/phylo_niche_network/README.md

 |--phylo_habitat_network
    |--Rdata: There are processing files with Rdata format.

    |--Rfunction: There are R functions for analyses.

-   |--Optima.data for the optima niche calculations
+   |--optima.cal: data for the optima niche calculations